Casolu/odin-recipes/README.md

-This is a lerning Project.
+This is a learning Project.
 It is part of the Odin Project Foundations course.
 HAPPY LEARNING EVERYONE